adamnstone/Panopticom-ANS/standardized_json.md

                 "lng": 3.2
             },
-            "height": 10, // height of the arc "dashLength": 0.5, // relative length of the arc, range 0-1 "gapLength": 0.5, // relative length of the gap when the arc is not displaed, range 0-1 "color": "red", // color of the arc "thickness": 1, // thickness of the arc "animationTime": 2000 // time (in ms) for the arc to complete one cycle
+            "height": 10, // height of the arc "dashLength": 0.5, // relative length of the arc "gapLength": 0.5, // relative length of the gap when the arc is not displaed "color": "red", // color of the arc "thickness": 1, // thickness of the arc "animationTime": 2000 // time (in ms) for the arc to complete one cycle